theinnbox/theinnbox.github.io/_posts/2018-06-24-how-to-see-it-all-while-traveling.markdown

 <p class="pb4-ns pb3" style="max-width: 650px; margin: auto;">
 Thinking of things regionally has helped me curb this notion of not wanting to go back to somewhere I've already been.
 It's less "I've already been to Thailand" and more "I've been to Northern Thailand, next time I want to go to the South".</p>

 <p class="f3 pb2" style="max-width: 650px; margin: auto; font-family: 'Gilroy-ExtraBold';">6.
-Plan a cyclical itinerary.</p>
+Plan a circular itinerary.</p>

 <p class="pb4-ns pb3" style="max-width: 650px; margin: auto;">
-If you are going to visit multiple sites in a day, multiple neighborhoods in a weekend, multiple cities in a trip, it's usually better to plan a cyclical route than to travel back and forth from a central location.</p>
+If you are going to visit multiple sites in a day, multiple neighborhoods in a weekend, multiple cities in a trip, it's usually better to plan a circular route than to travel back and forth from a central location.</p>

 <p class="pb3 pb4-ns" style="max-width: 650px; margin: auto;">Even though conventional knowledge is that round trip flights are cheaper than one way, it's usually not that <i>much</i> cheaper and you can save a few hours with a more streamlined path.
 This also applies to where you're staying.
 In big metropolitan areas like Seoul I'll even plan to move hotels or airbnbs so that I can more conveniently explore different neighborhoods instead of having to go back and forth.
 The added bonus is that I get to stay in more cute places.</p>